 Paintings and Drawings by Glynnis Fawkes

-Beginning November 15, the Center for Hellenic Studies will showcase a series of paintings and drawings by artist Glynnis Fawkes that represent nearly 20 years of work relating to the landscapes of the Eastern Mediterranean.
+From November 15, 2017 to February 16, 2018, the Center for Hellenic Studies will showcased a series of paintings and drawings by artist Glynnis Fawkes that represent nearly 20 years of work relating to the landscapes of the Eastern Mediterranean.
 The exhibited pieces draw inspiration from both the archaeology and mythology of Greece and Cyprus.